wandb/wandb/docs/index.md

 Your training jobs can interact with Weights & Biases via the `wandb.run` object.
 The members of `wandb.run` are described in the following sections.

-### wandb.run.dir
+### Saving run files

-This is the path to your Weights & Biases run directory, which by default will be a subdirectory of `./wandb`.
+While your script is running, `wandb.run.dir` is the path to your Weights & Biases run directory, which by default will be a subdirectory of `./wandb`.
 Any files you save in this directory during the run will be persisted to Weights & Biases.
 We recommend that you modify your training script to save generated models and other run artifacts in this directory.

 #### Aside: Saving all generated files without modifying your script